onzfonz/comp227/src/content/1/en/part1d.md

 Once the cause of the bug is discovered you can remove the ***debugger*** command and refresh the page.

-The debugger also enables us to execute our code line by line with the controls found on the right-hand side of the ***Sources*** tab.
+The debugger, like WebStorm, enables us to execute our code line by line with the controls found on the right-hand side of the ***Sources*** tab.

 You can also access the debugger without the ***debugger*** command by adding breakpoints in the ***Sources*** tab.
 Inspecting the values of the component's variables can be done in the ***Scope*** section:

 ![breakpoint example in devtools](../../images/1/9a.png)

-It is highly recommended to add the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension to Chrome.
+It is highly recommended to add the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) extension to Chrome.
 It adds a new ***Components*** tab to the developer tools.
 The new developer tools tab can be used to inspect the different React elements in the application, along with their state and props: